Is the law protecting guide dog owners?

 The law is difficult to enforce

 The truth is, even though it's illegal to turn away someone because they work with an assistance dog, enforcing the law is the real problem.
-There isn't a quick and straightforward way to prosecute businesses who refuse assistance dog owner.
+There isn't a quick and straightforward way to prosecute businesses that refuse assistance dog owner.
 Taking legal action usually means going to court, but it's a long, arduous process.

 If I took every business who refused me entry to court, I'd be in court forever.